-Gorsuch takes Supreme Court seat after divisive confirmation
+Gorsuch sworn into Supreme Court, restores conservative tilt

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

-He replaces the late Justice Antonin Scalia, part of the court’s conservative wing for nearly three decades before he died unexpectedly in February 2016.
-In nominating Gorsuch, President Donald Trump said he fulfilled a campaign pledge to pick someone in the mold of Scalia.
+For now, Gorsuch restores the court’s conservative tilt.
+But the new Senate rules allowing for confirmation of a justice by a simple majority will be crucial if Trump gets to fill another opening and replace either Kennedy — often a swing vote — or one of the court’s liberal justices.

+Kennedy and Justice Ruth Bader Ginsberg are both in their 80s and Justice Stephen Breyer is 78, raising concern among Democrats that Trump may have another opportunity to move the court in a more definitive conservative direction.

-During 11 years on the federal appeals court in Denver, Gorsuch mirrored Scalia’s originalist approach to the law, interpreting the Constitution according to the meaning understood by those who drafted it.
-Like Scalia, he is a gifted writer with a flair for turning legal jargon into plain language people can understand.
+Gorsuch mirrored Scalia’s originalist approach to the law during his 11 years on the federal appeals court in Denver, interpreting the Constitution according to the meaning understood by those who drafted it.
+Like Scalia, Gorsuch is a gifted writer with a flair for turning legal jargon into plain language people can understand.

 Gorsuch will be seated just in time to hear one of the biggest cases of the term: a religious rights dispute over a Missouri law that bars churches from receiving public funds for general aid programs.

-His 66-day confirmation process was swift, but bitterly divisive.
-It saw Senate Republicans trigger the “nuclear option” to eliminate the 60-vote filibuster threshold for all future high court nominees.
-The change allowed the Senate to hold a final vote with a simple majority.

-The White House swearing-in ceremony is a departure from recent history.
+The White House swearing-in ceremony was a departure from recent history.
 Justices Sonia Sotomayor and Elena Kagan were both sworn in publicly at the Supreme Court.
 Former Justice John Paul Stevens has argued that holding the public ceremony at the court helps drive home the justice’s independence from the White House.

-—Gorsuch joins the ranks of justices who are millionaires.
-He reported financial assets in 2015 worth at least $3.2 million, according to his latest financial disclosure report.
+A few hours after the swearing-in ceremony, a Pennsylvania college honored Scalia and Ginsburg with its annual award for civility in public life.
+The prize from Allegheny College noted the enduring friendship between the justices despite their ideological differences.

+In her remarks accepting the award, Ginsburg said collegiality “really matters” at the court and urged members of Congress to “lead in restoring harmonious work ways.”

-Associated Press writer Mark Sherman contributed to this report.
+Associated Press writers Mark Sherman and Ken Thomas contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.